Measurement of the 12C(e,e'p)11B Two-Body Breakup Reaction at High Missing Momentum Values

-The experimental distorted momentum distribution can then be extracted from the cross section data by dividing out the kinematic factor and the single nucleon off-shell cross section terms in Eq.~\ref{xseqn}.
+The experimental distorted momentum distribution is extracted from the cross section data by dividing out the kinematic factor and the single nucleon off-shell cross section terms, $\sigma_{cc2}$, in Eq.~\ref{xseqn}.
 This was accomplished by running another MCEEP simulation, with all of the input parameters unchanged, except now with a uniform input momentum function.
 This meant that all of the same averaging over the same missing momentum bins as was done for the cross section extraction was repeated for this simulation to generate just the kinematic factor and the single nucleon off-shell cross section.
 The distorted momentum distribution is then given by,

 The experimental distorted momentum distribution from this experiment covers a range in missing momentum of $-200$ to $-400$~MeV/c, which overlaps with data from a previous experiment in Hall C at JLab~\cite{dutta68}.
 A comparison of the experimental distorted momentum distributions from both experiments along with calculated momentum distributions arising from the models used to calculate the cross sections in Fig.~\ref{xsfig} are shown in Fig.~\ref{momfig}.
 The data from the Hall C experiment shown here were taken at $Q^{2} = 1.8$~(GeV/c)$^{2}$ and include a cut on missing energy of $15 < E_{m} < 25$~MeV to select the $p$-shell; however, this missing energy range does include some contribution from $s$-shell knockout.
 The Hall C analysis includes a factor of $(2j+1)$ for the multiplicity of the shell being considered.
 This analysis extracted the cross section per nucleon and so to make this comparison, our data are multiplied by a factor of 4.